cardano-foundation/CIPs/CIP-0072/README.md

 ### Version Security Vulnerability Flagging
 It is not uncommon to see a dApp release a version and then release a fix in the new version and flag the previous version as having security vulnerability.
-We are intoducing an optional field in the offchain json on the release level: `security_vulnerability": true.
+We are intoducing an optional field in the offchain json on the release level: `securityVulnerability": true.

 ### Comment Field (on-chain JSON)
 We are introducing a field in the on-chain JSON only, which allows dApp development teams to provide a free text field